 Miyu's joy and excitement over her achievement were huge because she threw everything into it.
 She said that the moment which she felt 'It's finally done!
 I now have my own album!
 I can show it to everyone!' was one of the happiest moments of her life in South Korea.
 Now she has music she likes and wishes to do.
 She wants to better "Miyu's music" and thinks that an artist is able to pursue a long-lasting career only when she has found her own color and music styles.

 It is true that restarting her career in South Korea was not so easy.
 She was lonely at first, sometimes talking to herself that she should refrain from being too lonely.
 Miyu became skeptical about her decision when relations between Seoul and Tokyo were not good.
-Her skepticism got greater when her career did not work out very well due to a coronavirus pandemic.
+Her skepticism got greater when her career did not work out very well due to the COVID-19 pandemic.

 Miyu thinks that if she stayed in Japan, she would have been much different from now with less trust and confidence in her talent.
 "Of course, the life in South Korea is sometimes very tiresome.
 But now I do not feel lonely at all and it surprises me.
 I have learned to lead my own life.
 I definitely feel that the things I learned here would help me in the global scene."